 Belfast Fleadh Accommodation Prices Spark 'Price-Gouging' Fury as Festival Approaches

-Significant concerns have been raised about "price-gouging" by accommodation providers in Belfast ahead of the city's hosting of the Fleadh Cheoil, with some properties listed at as much as Β£6,000 for the week of the traditional Irish music festival.
+Significant concerns have been raised about "price-gouging" by accommodation providers in Belfast ahead of the city's hosting of the Fleadh Cheoil na hΓireann from 2β9 August 2026, with some properties listed at as much as Β£6,000 for the festival week β double their normal rates β prompting warnings that visitors, performers, and families risk being priced out of one of the most important events in the traditional Irish music calendar.

 Background